|'Garden Party' 9x12 pastel ©Karen Margulis|

 I have been rejected from many shows over the years.
 I have had paintings accepted and not won a prize. ( I am always happy just to get in though) It can be an emotional roller coaster and it can really get you down if you let it.
 I usually allow myself a day to feel disappointment but then I put those feelings aside and concentrate on becoming a better artist.
 It is all a part of the growth process.

-Tonight is the opening reception for the Southeastern Pastel Society's 17th International Exhibition.
+This week is the opening reception for the Southeastern Pastel Society's 18th International Exhibition.
 There are some fantastic paintings in the show and many more great paintings that didn't get in.
 Some will win awards and some will not.
 A juried show is full of ups and downs for everyone.
 Sometimes the whole process of entering, rejection, winning, and not winning can seem overwhelming .